leandromoreira/cdn-up-and-running/README.md

 Transfer/sec:     11.66KB
 ```

-We also noticed that the cache hit went down signficantly `(23%)`, and many more requests leaked to the backend.
+We also noticed that the cache hit went down significantly `(23%)`, and many more requests leaked to the backend.

 ![grafana result for 2.2.1 1 second](/img/2.2.1_metrics_1s.webp "grafana result for 2.2.1 1 second")

 ### 60s

-What if instead we increase the caching expire to a whole minute?!
+What if instead we increase the caching expire to a complete minute?!

 ```lua
 request = function()